ying-teaching/python-book/docs/ch05_function/notes/function.md

 Except for trivial functions, you should write a docstring for the function.
 It can be a single line doc string, as shown in the above examples, or it can be a multi-line doc string: a summary line, followed by a blank line and detail description.

-Python uses so called _Python Enhancement Proposal (PEP)_ to define language features and recommended practices.
 Docstring format is defined in [PEP 257 - Docstring Conventions](https://peps.python.org/pep-0257/).
 The following is an example from the document.

 ```python
 def complex(real=0.0, imaginary=0.0):